VasylQA/gatling-sample/README.md

     $mvn gatling:test

 ## Reports
-Variuos reports based on test results can be found in `target/gatling/<testRunName>/index.html`
+Various reports based on test results can be found in `target/gatling/<testRunName>/index.html`

+## Debugging
+For proper debugging of Gatling test run it is recommended to use Proxy: Fiddler, Charles, Mitmproxy.
+Sample project contains proxy settings forwarding to `8080` port